mnlagrasta/perl-app-automaton/README.md

 In my personal config, I have my NZB files dropped into my news reader's "watch" folder which will execute that download.
 I have my video files targets set to drop right into a folder on my Plex media server, so they are waiting for me at home.

+## Execution

+Once it's installed and you have a config file, you can run it using the "automatan" wrapper script.
+By default, it will look for a config file named '.automatan' in your home directory.
+You can also specify a config file using the -c filename parameter.
+You can also get some verbose output with -v, but there isn't much there yet.

 ## Creating New Plugins

 Feel free to create additional plugins.
 I'm currently re-evaluating this, but they must meet the following criteria: